Discover the Battlefields of Verdun: A 10-Hour Private Tour from Reims

 - Timing and Flexibility: A full 10-hour day from Reims, with time for lunch and sightseeing, ideal for a deep dive into history.

-You can also read our reviews of more tours and experiences in Reims.
+You can also read our reviews of more private tours in Reims

 A Deeper Look at the Verdun WWI Tour